BillJr99/Ursinus-CS475-Spring2021/_pages/Projects/proj-final.md

       preemerging: The algorithm fails on the test inputs due to major issues, or the program fails to compile and/or run
       beginning: The algorithm fails on the test inputs due to one or more minor issues
       progressing: The algorithm is implemented to solve the problem correctly according to given test inputs, but includes only a single class, or would fail if executed in a general case due to a minor issue or omission in the algorithm design or implementation
-      proficient: A reasonable algorithm with multiple classes is implemented to solve the problem which correctly solves the problem according to the given test inputs, and would be reasonably expected to solve the problem in the general case
+      proficient: A reasonable algorithm with at least two peers is implemented to solve the problem which correctly solves the problem according to the given test inputs, and would be reasonably expected to solve the problem in the general case
     - weight: 20
-      description: Test Cases
+      description: Protocol Description
-      preemerging: Testing was performed outside of the unit test framework, or not performed at all
+      preemerging: Neither the workflow nor the message units are described at an adequate level of detail to comprehend the protocol
-      beginning: Trivial test cases are provided in a unit test framework
+      beginning: Either the workflow or the message units are described adequately
-      progressing: Test cases that cover some, but not all, boundary cases and branches of the program are provided
+      progressing: The protocol was described to include the message units and workflow at an adequate level of detail to comprehend the protocol
-      proficient: Test cases that cover all boundary cases and branches of the program are provided
+      proficient: The protocol was described to include the message units and workflow at a level of detail that another person could implement
     - weight: 20
       description: Code Quality and Documentation
       preemerging: Code commenting and structure are absent, or code structure departs significantly from best practice, and/or the code departs significantly from the style guide